hm-lang/core/proposals/masks.md

 Masks are generalized from [enumerations](./enumerations.md), and allow multiple values to be held simultaneously.
 Each value can also be thought of as a flag or option, which are `or`d together (`|`) for the variable instance.
-Under the hood, these are unsigned integer types, `uint`.
+Under the hood, these are unsigned integer types.
 Trying to assign a negative value will throw a compiler error.

 ```
 # the mask is required to have types that are powers of two, except for 0: